-35See Haines (2008).
+34See Haines (2008).
 The decrease in mortality was large in every decade with the exception of 1880.

-36While it is possible to use the answers provided by different cohorts in 1900 to obtain an estimate of how fertility varied across states before then, there are some significant problems with doing so.
+35While it is possible to use the answers provided by different cohorts in 1900 to obtain an estimate of how fertility varied across states before then, there are some significant problems with doing so.
 In particular, there is selection bias arising from survival which is especially large for the earliest decades.
 Another problem is the absence of information on where the woman lived during her child-raising years.
 This complicates the state-assignment problem, especially for those women who reside in a state different from that of their birth.

-females between the ages of 20 to 39 years.^{37,38} I restrict the sample to whites (non-blacks) as men in this racial category were the ones with political power.
-This variable, hereafter denoted FERTILITY10, also has the advantage that, by using older children, it alleviates most reasonable concerns about reverse causality (i.e. women's fertility behavior anticipating the reforms) since these children would have been born, on average, twenty years before the reforms were instituted.
+development literature.
+I include in children all individuals between the ages of 10 to 19 years and in women I include all females between the ages of 20 to 39 years.^{36,37} I restrict the sample to whites (non-blacks) as men in this racial category were the ones with political power.
+This variable, hereafter denoted FERTILITY10, has the advantage that, by using older children, it alleviates most reasonable concerns about reverse causality (i.e. women's fertility behavior responding to the reforms) since these children would have been born before the reform was instituted.